Generalized Scattering Matrix Framework for Modeling Implantable Antennas in Multilayered Spherical Media: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mplantable} antennas have received increasing attention in recent years due to their critical role in enabling in-body wireless communication, health monitoring, and telemedicine.
-In many studies, the electromagnetic environment surrounding an implantable antenna---such as human tissue---has been effectively modeled as a spherically stratified medium enclosing the antenna \cite{ref_implant1,ref_implant2,ref_implant3,ref_implant4,ref_implant5,ref_implant6}.
-These layers often exhibit spatial inhomogeneity, anisotropy, and material loss.
-Beyond biomedical contexts, such spherical-layer models are also widely employed in engineering electromagnetics to characterize antennas enclosed by radomes, including those using metamaterial or metasurface shells engineered to exhibit tailored anisotropic properties.
-Consequently, the term ``implantable antenna'' used throughout this work is meant to broadly encompass both biological and engineered spherical encapsulation scenarios.
+\IEEEPARstart{I}{mplantable} antennas have gained broad interest owing to their importance in in-body wireless links, health monitoring, and telemedicine.
+In many works, the electromagnetic environment surrounding an implantable antenna—typically biological tissue—is modeled as a spherically stratified medium \cite{ref_implant1,ref_implant2,ref_implant3,ref_implant4,ref_implant5,ref_implant6}.
+Such models also arise in non-biological scenarios, including antennas enclosed by engineered radomes or metamaterial shells exhibiting inhomogeneous, lossy, or anisotropic properties.
+Throughout this paper, the term ``implantable'' antenna is therefore used in this generalized sense to denote radiators embedded within spherical-layered media.

-Direct numerical simulation of antennas embedded in spherical stratified media using commercial software is typically labor-intensive.
-A more practical approach combines closed-form dyadic Green's functions (DGFs) for spherical layered media \cite{ref_DGF1,ref_DGF2,ref_DGF3,ref_DGF4,ref_DGF5} with the method of moments (MoM), thus avoiding full discretization of the spherical structure.
-While this hybrid approach improves computational efficiency compared to brute-force simulations, it still suffers from a major drawback: the MoM impedance matrix of the antenna is intrinsically dependent on the Green's function, which itself varies with the material properties of the surrounding layers.
-Consequently, any modification to the spherical medium requires re-evaluation of the antenna system, severely limiting the method's applicability in parametric sweeps or design optimization.
-As a result, it is only practical for structurally simple antenna configurations.
+Direct full-wave simulation of antennas in these environments is computationally demanding.
+A common alternative leverages closed-form dyadic Green’s functions (DGFs) for spherical stratifications in combination with the method of moments (MoM) \cite{ref_DGF1,ref_DGF2,ref_DGF3,ref_DGF4,ref_DGF5}, or employs hybrid T-matrix/MoM formulations that avoid explicit DGF construction \cite{ref_Capek1,ref_Capek2}.
+Although more efficient than brute-force discretization, these methods remain fundamentally tied to DGFs.
+Any modification of layer permittivity, permeability, or thickness requires recomputing the MoM impedance matrix, making parametric studies and optimization costly.
+The matrix dimension also scales with geometric complexity, limiting applicability to simple antennas.
+Furthermore, the utilization of DGFs are inseparably bound to the MoM framework, constraining compatibility with numerical schemes beyond MoM.